What is PR (Parental Responsibility)?

 - To initiate or be involved in the procedure for obtaining an Education Health and Care Plan for the child.

-Any dispute between persons sharing these rights would need to be resolved between those involved and not by the school.
+Any dispute between persons sharing these rights would need to be resolved between those involved and not by the Academy.

 What to do if you are a Non-Resident Parent

-If you are a non-resident parent, and you would like to be kept informed, please contact the School Office to request that your details are added to the Non-Resident Parents list.
+If you are a non-resident parent, and you would like to be kept informed, please contact the Academy Office to request that your details are added to the Non-Resident Parents list.